 I will agree with you on this, if you really want to talk about Willie.
 He is the musical equivalent to drinking beer on a summer night.

 You know, I thought some of the other guys might join us tonight.
 I always feel better about a night of drinking if it’s three or more guys.
 I don’t know why, so don’t ask.
 No, it’s not a homophobia thing.
 I said not to ask, because I don’t know and it’s not worth exploring.
 Regardless, it’s just us.
 Christ, we’re old.
 Really, there are things that I used to do every day that I haven’t done in five years.
 Five years?
 What the hell happened to that time.

 Okay, you’re right.
 I’m sounding a little drunk.
 Let’s just pretend I didn’t go down that road.
 Let’s talk about something else.
 No, we already talked about Guy’s underwear.
 Remember?
 None.
 Right.
 The blonde?
 No, she is with the guy who is pissed off I keep playing Uncle Tupelo on the digital jukebox.

 What do you mean shave?
-Oh, this?
+A couple of people have told me to try razors from Bossman but I think I want to keep my facial hair.
+It makes me look old and wise.
 Yeah, I never can decide to do with my face.
 Ever since I fell on my face five years ago, I’ve worn some sort of facial hair.
 I think I do it to remind myself that I still have some modicum of control over my life.
 Tattoos?
 Nah, none of those.
 You should know that by now.
 No piercings either, if you care.

 Is this really all we have to talk about?
 Whether I shaved this morning and why I don’t have a tattoo on my ass.
 Guy does.
 Just ask him.
 He’ll show you.
 It’s a pretty good replica of the Sistine Chapel.
 No, not the whole thing.
 Just God and Adam’s hands.